luckyjonesuayan/site-sentry/README.md

 # SiteSentry (WIP)
-SiteSentry is a website blocking application that limits/restricts user access to certain websites.
-This may be used for productivity.
+SiteSentry helps you to effortlessly track your website usage and effectively block it, enabling you to optimize your time usage.

 ## Requirements
 - Python 3.x